davidmoten/flatbuffers/README.md

 </properties>
 ```

 To use the generated classes you'll need the runtime dependency *flatbuffers-java*.
-Add the following to your dependencies section in pom.xml:
+Add the following to the dependencies section in pom.xml:

 ```xml
 <dependency>